 The Jo Ann McLaughlin Memorial Scholarship was established by the McLaughlin-Bennett family to honor the memory of Mrs. Jo Ann McLaughlin.
-Recipients must be enrolled in the

-Allied Health, Associate Degree or Practical Nursing Program, or someone in any medical field based curriculum.
-Student must be a Richmond County resident and qualify for the Working Scholarship.
+Recipients must be enrolled in the Allied Health, Associate Degree or Practical Nursing Program, or someone in any medical field-based curriculum.
+The student must be a Richmond County resident and qualify for the Working Scholarship.
 Must have a minimum GPA of 2.75.